Neymar faces Leipzig and Red Bull, one of his own sponsors

 It was also a Red Bull event in which Neymar, who also has Nike as a major sponsor, came under fire from PSG fans after saying one of his best memories in soccer was helping Barcelona rout PSG 6-1 in a Champions League game.

-Leipzig was founded in 2009 after Red Bull co-founder Dietrich Mateschitz bought the license to a local fifth-tier team, SSV Markranstaedt.
-The Austrian billionaire rebranded the club and financed its steady promotion through the lower leagues.
+Leipzig was founded in 2009 after Red Bull created a new club which bought licence rights from fifth-tier SSV Markranstaedt.
+The company financed the new team's steady promotion through the lower leagues.
 The Bundesliga was reached in 2016 and the Champions League a few years later.

 The partnership with Red Bull has made the club unpopular in Germany, sparking protests from opposing fans at games.
 The founding members had links to Red Bull with no open process to become a member with voting rights, leaving ordinary fans with little say on how the club is run.